Skip Navigation

 Find Your Wings

-The Health Care Assistant Program (HCA) is a one-semester, 16-hour college credit program.
-This state-approved program combines classroom, lab, and clinical training experiences and prepares the individual to assist in providing health care in the health care profession.
-HCA students receive instruction in basic health care skills, body structure and function, special care procedures, first aid emergency procedures, and Home Health Aid and Homemaker Services.
+This is a one-semester, 16 credit-hour certificate program.
+A combination of classroom, lab, and clinical training experiences prepares graduates to assist in providing health care in the health care profession.
+Students receive instruction in basic health care skills, body structure and function, special care procedures, first aid emergency procedures, Home Health Aid, and Homemaker Services.

 Students who successfully complete the prescribed program of study are eligible to apply to write the National Nurse Aide Assessment Program Examination administered by Credentia in order to become certified in the State of Mississippi to practice as a Nurse Assistant.